 Yes, yes and yes.
 This is another very common question when booking a safari and now of course an even more pertinent one in the post COVID-19 environment.
 We insist that you have a travel insurance policy before you leave and you should send us the policy details well in advance of your safari.

 Our safaris include emergency evacuation insurance as standard, this is not a comprehensive travel insurance policy and only covers you for air evacuation to the nearest major hospital in the event of an emergency.
 From there you will be responsible for medical expenses.

 If possible you should take out your policy when you book your safari and/or when you book your international flights, so that you are covered in the lead up to your trip as well as on the trip itself.
 Should you need to cancel, rearrange and so on.
 Safari is often a specialist holiday in insurance terms so tailored quotes can become very expensive indeed.
-There needs to be a balance between risk and cost, it’s no good spending thousands on a policy for a two week holiday that might not even pay out.
-If you want your policy to cover the cancellation, rescheduling or repatriation costs of an event like Covid-19, especially now, it might cost as much as your safari.
+There needs to be a balance between risk and cost, it’s no good spending thousands on a policy for a two week holiday that might not pay out.
+If you want your policy to cover the cancellation, rescheduling or repatriation costs of an event like Covid-19, it might cost as much as your safari.

 Travel insurance is essential and worth doing your research on.
 But it’s just as important to work with people you trust, who will look after you properly before and during your safari.